What are Linux File Permissions for?

 7 Read / write / execute

-In order for a file to actually write or execute, it must have read permissions, so don’t concern yourself about the other permutations ( write / execute only, write only, execute only ).
+For a file to actually write or execute, it must have read permissions, so don’t concern yourself about the other permutations (write/execute only, write only, execute only ).

 How to change file permissions

-The command to change permissions is chmod (change mode).
-Here’s a few of the common permission settings:
+The command to change permissions is CHMOD (change mode).
+Here are a few of the common permission settings:

 Linux allows you to use wildcards, represented by an asterisk * do perform an action on a group of files: